Ninja2k3/IEEE-Main/README.md

 Niranjan.S
 4th Semester

-I have recreated the IEEE site for my submission as i found it fun, the site is completely responsive.
+The site is completely responsive.
 Screenshots attached.
 You can find the site hosted on ninja2k3..github.io/IEEE I have used ReactJS and tailwind css.